Elliot-Mason/Autolend-agent/README.md

 ## Security Testing

 This agent has been intentionally equipped with "hidden" tools that contain common vulnerabilities.
-These tools are **not** mentioned in the `system_prompt.txt` and are designed to be discovered and exploited by an AI pentesting tool.
+These tools are **not** mentioned in the `system_prompt.txt`

 ### Vulnerable Tools